holoviz/holoviz/doc/governance/project-docs/GOVERNANCE.md

 **2.3.
 Appeal Process**.
 Decisions may be appealed by opening an issue and that appeal will be considered by the Maintainers in good faith, who will respond in writing within a reasonable time.
 If the Maintainers deny the appeal, the appeal may be brought before the Organization Steering Committee, who will also respond in writing in a reasonable time.

+**2.4 Quorum**.
+Unless otherwise stated, a quorum for a vote can be met with at least 50% of active members, and at minimum, 2 participants.
+For example, in a vote requiring a simple majority, with 10 active members, at least 5 must vote; if 5 vote, there must be 3 affirmative votes.
+If there are 3 active members, at least 2 must vote; if 2 vote there must be 2 affirmative votes.
 ## 3. How We Work.

 **3.1.
 Openness**.
 Participation is open to anyone who is directly and materially affected by the activity in question.
 There shall be no undue financial barriers to participation.